AbsaOSS/fa-db/.github/ISSUE_TEMPLATE/technical_debt.md

 ## Risk assessment

-### Possible impact
-What is/would be the impact of the technical debt, if not addressed.

 ### Condition of it manifesting
 What are the conditions under which this technical debt would manifest.

+### Possible impact <!-- optional -->
+What is/would be the impact of the technical debt, if not addressed.

 ## Possible solution <!-- optional -->
 Ideas and suggestions how to address the technical debt.